• Skip to primary navigation

 Approximations, Percentages and Fractions

-In many of the IELTS writing task 1 questions, you will have to deal with percentages.
-This is a good opportunity to express these percentages in a different way and boost your score.
+You will have to deal with percentages in many of the IELTS writing task 1 questions.
+This is a good opportunity to express these percentages differently and boost your score.
 A way of varying this language is to express them as fractions or proportions.

-Remember that you should vary your language as much as possible in order to score high in the ‘lexical resource’ part of the test.
+Remember that you should vary your language as much as possible to score high in the ‘lexical resource’ part of the test.

 For instance, use approximations.
 E.g. 49% can be expressed as “nearly a half”.